 Make the Change Useful

 It’s one thing to upgrade to a static URL, but to make the change without making it more meaningful to your audience will cut your growth short.
-For example, the URL http://example.com/product tells the audience very little about the content on the page.
-Including keywords to actually describe what your customers will find on the ‘product’ page will make your link much more valuable to users and increase click-through rates.
+For example, the URL http://example.com/product tells the audience little about the content on the page.
+Including keywords to describe what your customers will find on the ‘product’ page will make your link much more valuable to users and increase click-through rates.

 Redirect to New URL

-Once the new SEO- and user-friendly URL is live, it’s important to put in place a 301 redirect to let search engines know that the URL location has permanently changed.
+Once the new SEO- and user-friendly URL is live, it’s essential to put in place a 301 redirect to let search engines know that the URL location has permanently changed.
 Because 301 redirected pages do lose some of their link value, you should be prepared for a drop in rankings whenever a URL’s structure is changed.
 But by redirecting all of the old URLs to the newly optimized URLs, the accumulated link value will not be wasted on a 404 error page.

 In the end, whether or not it’s a good idea to optimize your URL to be more SEO- and user-friendly is at your discretion.
 If your site is already ranking well, you may be better off letting it be.
-In essence, these guidelines can be very useful, but it’s important to consider these changes with case-by-case perspective.
-If you’re really not sure, consult a qualified search engine optimization specialist before making risky changes.
+In essence, these guidelines can be beneficial, but it’s important to consider these changes with case-by-case perspective.
+If you’re not sure, consult a qualified search engine optimization specialist before making risky changes.